 Per-dive records with supervisor, team roles, max depth, bottom time, deco table.
 2-year retention baked in.

-Categories 1-4 enforced on signing.
+Categories 1-4 (aligned with the categorisation referenced in IMCA D018) enforced on signing.
 Every cert traceable back to the signer's category.

 Mod logged → equipment flagged → cert superseded → PMS task auto-created.
 No manual chase.